Director of Residential Life, Housing and Residential Services

 Where did you attend school?
 What degree(s) did you earn?

-Indiana State University, M.S. student affairs and higher education
+Indiana State University, M.S. in student affairs and higher education

-Northern Illinois University, Ed.D. higher education administration (in progress)
+Northern Illinois University, Ed.D. in higher education administration (all but dissertation)

 Describe your typical day—what do you do while at work?